groovycode-xyz/taschengeld/requirements/onboarding_guide.md

 	5. Review Directory Tree
 	•	File: directory_tree.txt
 	•	Purpose: Understand the project's file structure and organization.

-	6. Review frontend instructions
-	•	File: /requirements/frontend_instructions.md
-	•	Purpose: Understand the project's frontend structure and organization.
+You may want to ask for this to be refresh as soon as you join the project.

 3. Team Structure

 	•	Product Owner & Project Manager:
 		•	Role: Oversees project direction and success.
 		•	Note: Not an experienced coder; rely on them for project guidance.
+			Responsiblities:
+			- Will not edit code.
+			- Will perform user interface testing and provide feedback.
+			- Will run terminal commands.
+			- Will perform git operations.

 	•	Development Team:
 		•	Composition: AI Coders and experienced developers.
 		•	Focus: Follow project rules and maintain consistency.
+			Responsiblities:
+			- Will edit code, but only after receiving approval from the Product Owner.
+			- Will provide git commit messages that are clear and descriptive.

 4. Ground Rules